tari-labs/tari-university/layer2scaling/layer2scaling-landscape/layer2scaling-survey.md

 ???

-## How will this be applibale to Tari?
+## How will this be applicable to Tari?

 ???